dreambo/Umidigi-/README.md

  * Icemam1966
  * yuweng
  * StevenMAxs
+ * All the Staff of Androidiani.com Italian Forum.

 # Thanks to Umidigi Staff to authorize me to pubblish this Repository:
  * Yan bo